David Neale is a Gold and Silversmith who lives and works in Melbourne, Australia.

 so it’s easy to kill the idea, or just melt the whole thing!

 I sometimes feel jealous of painters who can just put-the-brush-right-on-the-canvas!

 Immediacy- that’s what I love when making.
 However, that sort of rawness is not easy to control.
-You have to be talented and disciplined.
-Not having either of those qualities in large measure, I tend to make a lot of duds.
-But when a piece is successful; when it seems to be more than what I've put into it- this is the most enjoyable part of the whole pursuit.
+When a piece is successful; when it seems to be more than what I've put into it- this is the most enjoyable part of the whole pursuit.

 You have a very distinctive approach to the use of materials in your work – how did this evolve?
 How does it continue to evolve?

 It's a bit like a conversation between the maker and the material.
 Some materials don't let you get get a word in edgewise! (like cut diamonds- it's very hard to make something distinctive with them because they are so complete) On the other hand, some materials are so reticent (Like polymer clay- you have to do all the work otherwise it just looks pathetic).

 At all times though, material choice is simply a matter of what is available to me.
 In lean times I just couldn't afford gold.
 But there is always wood, or steel or bone or... something!

 It is truly beautiful.
 I never used to like it though, probably because as a youngster I had only ever seen highly polished 9k- which as I gradually realised, is hardly the whole truth about Gold.